The State of Julia for Scientific Machine Learning: Limitations of Julia for Scientific Machine Learning

 \paragraph{Limited Industry Adoption} While Julia may be gaining popularity in academic circles, machine learning research has a heavy industry presence unseen in many other disciplines.
 As such, open source contributions from industry is a huge factor in the overall adoption of a language or library.
 A key limitation of Julia is its lack of support from industry giants.
 Julia's biggest competitor is arguably Jax \cite{jax2018github}, which is maintained by Google Deepmind --- we see Jax as something that treats the symptoms of Python's problems, the most significant of which is its performance.
-Moreover, companies like HuggingFace have designed their API's for sharing model weights and data sets exclusively around the Python machine learning libraries, making it much more difficult for Julia users to share their scientific models with one another and necessitating the use of Python wrappers (e.g. \cite{cheng_2024_transformersjl}).
+Moreover, companies like HuggingFace have designed their API's for sharing model weights and datasets exclusively around the Python machine learning libraries, making it much more difficult for Julia users to share their scientific models with one another and necessitating the use of Python wrappers (e.g. \cite{cheng_2024_transformersjl}).
 While Julia has a growing number of industry backers \cite{julia_case_studies}, there is a clear resource advantage for the Python ecosystems.
+Supporting this, the 2024 Julia Hub survey \cite{juliaconsurvey,juliahubsurvey} found 64\% of users thought one of the biggest non-technical problems with the language was ``there are not enough Julia users in my field or industry,'' a jump of $\approx 6\%$ from 2023.
+The 2024 survey also found that while $71\%$ of respondents use Julia for research, only $16\%$ reported ``I use Julia in production for a business critical task'' \cite{juliaconsurvey,juliahubsurvey}.
+Industrial applications require robust testing and interoperability with existing tools, supporting the idea that the limitations laid out in this section are not at all unrelated.

 \paragraph{Poor Interoperability} Despite the annoyances of the two language problem laid out in $\S$ \ref{sec:dp}, users will inevitably need to use multiple languages until scientists start writing their domain specific applications in Julia.
-While calling Python, R, C, and C++ functions in Julia is easy with the PyCall.jl \cite{pycalljl}, RCall.jl \cite{lai_2024}, and the Julia standard library function \emph{ccall} \cite{julia_calling_c_fortran}, the converse is often extremely difficult and unintuitive as you need to explicitly manage Julia's context and the passing of complex datatypes between languages.
+While calling Python, R, C, and C++ functions in Julia is relatively easy with the PythonCall.jl \cite{PythonCall}, PyCall.jl \cite{pycalljl}, RCall.jl \cite{lai_2024}, and the Julia standard library function \emph{ccall} \cite{julia_calling_c_fortran}, the converse is often extremely difficult and unintuitive as the user will need to explicitly manage Julia's context and the passing of complex datatypes between languages.
+While \cite{PythonCall} handles the Julia to Python conversion most graciously, there is still much to be desired in calling Julia from other languages.